sous-chefs/apache2/README.md

 This cookbook in the
 [source repository](https://github.com/onehealth-cookbooks/apache2)
-contains chefspec, minitest and cucumber tests.
+contains chefspec, serverspec and cucumber tests.
 This is an initial proof of concept that will be fleshed out with more supporting infrastructure at a future time.